WenQingLee/MileStoneProject_OnlineCookBook/README.md

     * Dropdown list is working
     * Add and remove buttons for ingredients and preparation steps creates and removes an input field respectively.
     * Input fields are to be filled up before the recipe may be submitted.
 For the inputs of ingredients and preparation steps, it is dependent on the number of input fields the user added.
+    * The user is required to upload an image before submitting a recipe
     * Submit button for the user to add new recipes is working
     * Once the recipe is submitted, the user is redirected to the recipe list page with a flashed message that the recipe has been added.
 3. Recipe-list Page